1124626243/TheUnbreakableAlliance-lab3-8/README.md

 - size (lst.size())
 - is member (lst.member(3))
 - reverse (lst.reverse() (if applicable)
-• Conversion from/to built-in list (you should avoid of usage these function into your library):
+• Conversion from/to built-in list :
 - from_list (lst.from_list([12, 99, 37]))
 - to_list (lst.to_list())
 • Filter data structure by specific predicate (lst.filter(is_even))
 • Map1 structure by specific function (lst.map(increment))
 • Reduce2 – process structure elements to build a return value by specific functions(lst.reduce(sum))
-• Data structure should be an iterator3 in Python style [Sayfan, 2016, Chapter 7.
-Classes &
+• Data structure should be an iterator3 in Python style
-Iterators].
 • Data structure should be a monoid and implement empty and concat methods

 ## Project structure

-- `Dict_mutable.py` -- implementation of `Dict` class with `remove` 、`add` and other features.
+- `Dict_mutable.py` -- implementation of `Dict` class with `remove` 、`add` etc.
 - `Dict_mutable_test.py` -- unit and PBT tests for `Foo`.

 ## Features